smcgdub/hacker-news-homework-project-none-react/testing.md

   **SOLUTION**

   I have narrowed the issue down to these 2 lines of code (line 8 & line 42 in the app.js file) but at time of submission of this project i haven't resolved the issue as of yet.

+3. **Mobile Loading Speeds**<br/>

+  The application naturally is loading slower on my mobile device than on my desktop computer.
+This is due to the api calling all the stories and also due to the less processing power on a mobile device over a desktop computer.
+Also some browsers are faster than others when loading the site.